vtk+mkl+cuda

 1. Debug: Assume no available Fortran compiler, all Fortran related libraries are provided as precompiled DLLs.
 Use OpenBLAS for linear algebra.
 Multithreading disabled.
 Visualisation disabled.
 HDF5 support disabled.

 2. Release: Fortran libraries are configured with Intel compilers.
 Use MKL for linear algebra.
 Multithreading enabled.
-Visualisation enabled with VTK version 9.2.
+Visualisation enabled with VTK version 9.4.
 HDF5 support enabled.
 CUDA enabled.

 This repository contains some precompiled libraries used.

-If Intel oneAPI Toolkit and CUDA are not installed, only the Debug configuration can be successfully compiled.
+If VTK, Intel oneAPI Toolkit and CUDA are not installed, only the Debug configuration can be successfully compiled.
 Simply open the solution and switch to Debug configuration, ignore all potential warnings and build the solution.

 To compile Release version, please

-1. Make sure oneAPI both base and HPC toolkits, as well as VS integration, are installed.
+1. Make sure oneAPI both Base and HPC toolkits, as well as VS integration, are installed.
 The MKL is enabled via integrated option <UseInteloneMKL>Parallel</UseInteloneMKL>.

 2. Make sure CUDA is installed.
 The environment variable $(CUDA_PATH) is used to locate headers.